jboss-developer/jboss-eap-quickstarts/shrinkwrap-resolver/README.md

 * ShrinkwrapResolveGAPCVCustomRepoWithoutCentralTest
   - resolve an artifact via G:A:P:C:V without transitive dependencies
-  - resolve an artifact with classifer
+  - resolve an artifact with classifier
   - disabling Maven Central
   - loading settings.xml from file (with custom repository)
   - return resolution results as a java.io.File array